Virginia Tech Hokies: Bass fishing

-Field Hockey
+Field hockey

-The Virginia Tech Club Field Hockey team was founded as a replacement of the D1 team in the 1990s.
+The Virginia Tech Club field hockey team was founded as a replacement of the D1 team in the 1990s.
 The team competes in the club-level National Field Hockey League, and won the league's championship in fall 2017.

-National Championships
+Championships

-Virginia Tech, along with Kansas State, is one of only two Power Five conference schools that have not won an NCAA-recognized national championship in any varsity team sport.
-The Hokies listed below have won individual National Championships.
+Virginia Tech, along with Kansas State and UCF, is one of only three Power Four conference schools that have not won an NCAA-recognized national championship in any varsity team sport.
+The Hokies listed below have won individual national championships.